Bernard V of Melgueil

-Bernard V (died 1172), son of Raymond Pilet d’Alès and his wife Mabel, of an unknown family.
-Count of Meigueil, by right of his wife (jure uxoris).
-Seigneur of Alès (as Bernard II d’Alès).
+Bernard V (died 1172), son of Raymond Pilet d’Alès and his wife Mabel, of an unknown family, was Count of Meigueil, by right of his wife (jure uxoris), and Seigneur of Alès (as Bernard II d’Alès).
 Bernard became Count of Meigueil upon his marriage to Beatrix de Melgueil, in 1146.
 One source claims Bernard was in the First Crusade, but there is no evidence that this was the case.

 Beatrix (1130-1190), also known as Beatrice, was the only child of Bernard IV, Count of Melgueil (d.
 1132), and Guillemette de Montpellier (daughter of William V, Lord of Montpellier).
 Bernard IV inherited the countship from his father Raymond II, representing a lineage of Counts of Melgueil dating to 930.
 Beatrix became Countess of Melgueil in 1130 upon her father’s death.
 Because of her young age, William VI of Montpellier, the son of William V, was named regent of the county and remained so until Beatrix married her first husband Berengar Raymond, Count of Provence.
 Upon his death in 1144, Beatrix ruled the county.

 Beatrix then married Bernard II d’Alès, who became Bernard V, Count of Meigueil.
 Beatrix and Bernard had two children: